junxit/us-congress-code/title-07/chapter-35/sec-1359cc.md

     - **(A)** past marketings of sugar, based on the average of the 2 highest years of production of raw cane sugar from the 1996 through 2000 crops;
     - **(B)** the ability of processors to market the sugar covered under the allotments for the crop year; and
     - **(C)** past processings of sugar from sugarcane, based on the 3 crop years with the greatest processings (in the mainland States collectively) during the 1991 through 2000 crop years.
-- **(f)** *Filling cane sugar allotments* Except as provided in section 1359ee of this title, a State cane sugar allotment established under subsection (e) of this section for a crop year may be filled only with sugar processed from sugarcane grown in the State covered by the allotment.
+- **(f)** *Filling cane sugar allotments* Except as provided in section 1359ee of this title, a State cane sugar allotment established under subsection (e) for a crop year may be filled only with sugar processed from sugarcane grown in the State covered by the allotment.
 - **(g)** *Adjustment of marketing allotments*
   - **(1)** *Adjustments*
     - **(A)** *In general* Subject to subparagraph (B), the Secretary shall, based on reestimates under section 1359bb(a)(3) of this title, adjust upward or downward marketing allotments in a fair and equitable manner, as the Secretary determines appropriate, to reflect changes in estimated sugar consumption, stocks, production, or imports.